Child Support payment

 Melbourne VIC 8006

-Even if we collect and transfer regular child support payments for you, you can still make other payments that we may count as a child support payment.
+If we collect and transfer your regular child support payments, you can still make other payments.
+We may count these as a child support payment.
 We call these non-agency payments.

 It’s important you talk to the other parent before you make any of these payments.
-You need to know if you both agree the payment you make is a child support payment.
+We need to know if you both agree the payment you make is a child support payment.